vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

 BGP.
 BGP is a distance vector routing protocol, and the AS-Path framework provides distance vector metric and loop detection to BGP.

-.. cfgcmd:: set protocols bgp local-as <asn>
+.. cfgcmd:: set protocols bgp system-as <asn>

   Set local :abbr:`ASN (Autonomous System Number)` that this router represents.
   This is a a mandatory option!